-Today’s sausage tortellini soup tastes fantastic, it get’s done under 30 mins, makes a great one-pot scrumptious meal as such or when you throw some crusty sour dough loaf as a little side.
+Today's sausage tortellini soup is super addictive, it get's done under 30 mins, makes a great one-pot scrumptious meal as such or when you throw some crusty sour dough loaf as a little side.

 The only time you need to invest is for browning the sausage.
 That adds tons of good flavors and makes the soup stand out.

 It's loaded with Spicy and sweet Italian Sausages, three cheese fresh tortellini, baby spinach, cream, grated parmesan, tomatoes, onion, garlic and aromatics.

 Find the Ingredients with actual measurements way below the post on the "Recipe Card".
 The list below is just a reference.

 - Tortellini: Fresh or frozen.
 If you do not have access to fresh Tortellini just use frozen tortellini from the freezer section of your supermarket.

 - Sausage: I used Spicy and sweet Italian Turkey Sausage.
 You can use use any Italian Pork Sausage as per your liking.
 Spicy or Normal or Sweet Italian Pork Sausage works as a great sub for Italian Turkey Sausage which is what I used to make the creamy tortellini soup.

 - Aromatics: Onion & garlic.